 The Company provides an allowance for doubtful accounts for all individual receivables judged to be unlikely for collection.
 For all other accounts receivable, the Company records an allowance for doubtful accounts based on a combination of factors.
 Specifically, management analyzes the age of receivable balances, historical bad debts write-off experience, industry and geographic concentrations of customers, general customer creditworthiness and current economic trends when determining its allowance for doubtful accounts.
-The Company's allowance for doubtful accounts was \$1.8 million at both August 30, 2003 and August 31, 2002.
+The Company's allowance for doubtful accounts was \$1.8 million at both August 28, 2004 and August 30, 2003

 A reserve for sales returns and allowances is established based on historical trends and current trends in product returns.
-At August 30, 2003 and August 31, 2002, the Company's reserve for sales returns and allowances was \$1.0 million and \$1.2 million, respectively.
+At August 28, 2004 and August 30, 2003, the Company's reserve for sales returns and allowances was \$1.2 million and \$1.0 million, respectively.

 The Company records a liability for estimated warranty claims.
 The amount of the accrual is based on historical claims data by product group and other factors.
 Claims could be materially different from actual results for a variety of reasons, including a change in the Company's warranty policy in response to industry trends, competition or other external forces, manufacturing changes that could impact product quality, or as yet unrecognized defects in products sold.
-At August 30, 2003 and August 31, 2002, the Company's accrual for estimated future warranty costs was \$2.1 million and \$0.7 million, respectively.
-The increase mainly reflected the assumption of \$1.3 million in liabilities made in connection with a fiscal 2003 acquisition.
+At August 28, 2004 and August 30, 2003, the Company's accrual for estimated future warranty costs was \$2.0 million and \$2.1 million, respectively.
+Both figures include \$1.2 million in warranty liabilities recorded in connection with a fiscal 2003 acquisition.

 Inventory Valuation The Company uses certain estimates and judgments to properly value inventory.
 In general, the Company's inventories are recorded at the lower of manufacturing cost or market value.
 Each quarter, the Company evaluates its ending inventories for obsolescence and excess quantities.
 This evaluation includes analyses of inventory levels, historical write-off trends, expected product lives, sales levels by product and projections of future sales demand.
-Inventories that are considered obsolete are written off.
+Inventories that are considered obsolete are written off or are reserved for fully.
 In addition, reserves are established for inventory quantities in excess of forecasted demand.
-At August 30, 2003 and August 31, 2002, inventory reserves were \$4.6 million and \$5.8 million, respectively.
+Inventory reserves were \$4.2 million at August 28, 2004 compared to \$4.6 million at August 30, 2003.

-The Company's inventories comprise materials and products subject to technological obsolescence which are sold in highly competitive markets and industries.
+The Company's inventories comprise materials and products subject to technological obsolescence, which are sold in highly competitive industries.
 If future demand or market conditions are less favorable than current analyses, additional inventory write-downs or reserves may be required and would be reflected in cost of sales in the period the revision is made.